sherryrich/bandersnatch/README.md

 ## Testing

+Extensive testing was completed to review each possible path / scanrio a user might take.
+This was to ensure looping back to the start and no dead ends were encountered.
+Input validation were also compelted to test possible errors.
+Validating code via PEP8 Linter.

 ### PEP 8 Online
 [PEP8](http://pep8online.com/) was used to validate Python code to ensure no errors were shown upon submission.